Japanese urban legends: Kisaragi Station

-The Kisaragi Station is a Japanese urban legend originating on the 2channel message boards in 2004 and revolves around private railway at Shizuoka.
-Shared as an anecdote in the thread "Post About Strange Occurrences Around You: Thread 26", the tale recounted how the anonymous user – who was later identified as "Hasumi" – awoke in a train carriage with all other passengers asleep.
-As Hasumi struggled with the mystery, she would have exchanges with users at the message board, advising her and sharing her confusion.
-It was her routine commute to work, but the train was strangely barrelling to a destination without any stops as usual.
-The conductor and driver were both inaccessible to every effort – isolating her from any answers explaining the train deviating from a normal schedule.
+Kisaragi Station is a Japanese urban legend that emerged on 2channel in 2004, and revolves around a mysterious railway station somewhere in Shizuoka Prefecture.
+Shared as an anecdote in the thread "Post About Strange Occurrences Around You: Thread 26", the tale recounted how the anonymous user – who was later identified as "Hasumi" – awoke on a train with all other passengers asleep.
+As Hasumi tried to figure out what had happened, she posted about the strange occurrence on 2channel, receiving advice from other users on the thread.
+The trip was meant to be her typical commute to work on the Enshū Railway Line, but the train was travelling in an unknown direction, and its driver and conductor were completely unreachable, making it impossible for Hasumi to determine where she was or where the train was headed.

-Finally, after an unexpectedly long trip of an hour, the train stopped at "Kisaragi Station" late into the night.
-The station was apparently empty, and Hasumi was adamant to leave the train.
-Consulting with users online at their thread, Hasumi was advised that there is no such station listed online and she should withdraw immediately, but she persisted.
-As Hasumi wandered outside the station, and took advice from people on the message board, she attempted to locate a taxi to no success.
-Defeated, she discovered a telephone booth, dialled her parents and requested they collect her, but they were unable to determine her location – Kisaragi Station appeared on no maps.
-Her parents urged her to contact emergency services as "lost" – however, authorities dismissed her as a prankster.
+After an hour, the train stopped at Kisaragi Station, late at night.
+Hasumi left the train, finding the station to be deserted.
+She asked users on the 2channel thread she had written about what to do, and everyone urged her to escape, but Hasumi chose to stay at the station.
+Wandering around the station premises, Hasumi attempted to locate a taxi to no success.
+She then located a telephone booth, dialled her parents and requested that they collect her, but they were unable to determine her location – Kisaragi Station appeared on no maps.
+Her parents urged her to call the emergency services and inform them that she was lost, but when she did, the authorities assumed it was a prank call.